Kaamkiya/Kaamkiya/README.md

 - 👋 Hi, I’m @Kaamkiya
 - 👀 I’m interested in coding (or I wouldn't be here:), reading (like, a lot)
-- 🌱 I’m currently learning web development and Node.js
+- 🌱 I’m currently learning Java
 - 📫 How to reach me: on Scratch at https://scratch.mit.edu/users/Kaamkiya/  and if you don't have a Scratch account, you can't.

 <!---